SciGaP/netcdf-python-examples/README.md

 # To open a netCDF on Jupyter and see its dump
-Install Jupyter notebook from www.jupyter.org
+Install Jupyter notebook from www.jupyter.org.
+To install it we need python installed in the system as a prerequisite.
+It is recommended to install "Anaconda" which includes both python and the jupyter notebook.
 We can launch the notebook by entering "Jupyter Notebook" as a shell command Jupyter opens in the default web browser of the OS.
+You will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+Most of the time, you will wish to start a notebook server in the highest level directory containing notebooks.
+Often this will be your home directory.
 Jupyter notebook support around 40 programming languages.
-I have used ipython to code in it because it is a scripting language and is easy to understand
+I have used ipython to code in it because it is a scripting language and is easy to understand.
 On the top right corner of the dashboard you will have an option to launch a new notbook and the dropdown shows the list of programming languages available on the OS.
 I have opened a new notebook with ipython as the programming language
 At the top of this notebook you can give a heading and the notebook can have markdowns written throughout out it to expplain the script of the code
 Now beacuse a netCDF might nd arrays, working with pandas wouldn't be sufficient.
 So we have to install a library equivlent of pandas like "xarray" to work with netCDF files.